Best Freelance Platforms for Malaysians 2026

 Primarily focused on creative fields, so it's not the right fit for developers, writers, or general freelancers.

-The platform operates more like a talent agency than an open marketplace, which means less control over pricing compared to Upwork or Fiverr.
+The platform operates more like a talent agency than an open marketplace, which means it has less control over pricing than Upwork or Fiverr.

 Malaysian creatives — designers, videographers, photographers, illustrators, and multimedia professionals — who want a local platform with established business relationships and diverse engagement types beyond just one-off gigs.